endymion1818/team-documentation/README.md

 # docs-technicalmanual
-Struggling to compile a technical manual for your web development team?
-Use this document as a template.
+Struggling to compile technical documents for your web development team?
+Use these documents as a template.

 http://endymion1818.github.io/team-documentation/